hx2A/py5website/reference/sketch_vertex.rst

 Description
 ===========

-All shapes are constructed by connecting a series of vertices. ``vertex()`` is used to specify the vertex coordinates for points, lines, triangles, quads, and polygons.
+Add a new vertex to a shape.
+All shapes are constructed by connecting a series of vertices.
+The ``vertex()`` method is used to specify the vertex coordinates for points, lines, triangles, quads, and polygons.
 It is used exclusively within the :doc:`begin_shape` and :doc:`end_shape` functions.

-Drawing a vertex in 3D using the ``z`` parameter requires the ``P3D`` parameter in combination with size, as shown in the above example.
+Drawing a vertex in 3D using the ``z`` parameter requires the ``P3D`` renderer, as shown in the second example.

-This function is also used to map a texture onto geometry.
-The :doc:`texture` function declares the texture to apply to the geometry and the ``u`` and ``v`` coordinates set define the mapping of this texture to the form.
-By default, the coordinates used for ``u`` and ``v`` are specified in relation to the image's size in pixels, but this relation can be changed with :doc:`texture_mode`.
+This method is also used to map a texture onto geometry.
+The :doc:`texture` function declares the texture to apply to the geometry and the ``u`` and ``v`` coordinates define the mapping of this texture to the form.
+By default, the coordinates used for ``u`` and ``v`` are specified in relation to the image's size in pixels, but this relation can be changed with the Sketch's :doc:`texture_mode` method.

 Underlying Java method: `vertex <https://processing.org/reference/vertex_.html>`_